 A couple years later, United States Swimming (USS) broke away from AAU, USMS was formed, and Masters swimming in Virginia began to exist on its own as a separate entity.
 The 1980 Chris Greene race was an on-again, off-again affair, but at the last minute a masters national championship was conducted, with 21 people showing up to compete.
 Mike Stott won his age group that year in 54:56.
 Dale Petranach approached VMST about taking over responsibility for the event, and VMST President Forrest Sulllivan asked Mike to take over as race director the following year.
 Mike directed the race for five years (1981-85), and also participated in the race every year from 1979-2000.
 Under Mike’s leadership, interest in the unique event grew, and with help from Jim Miller, VMST hosted its first national championship in 1985.
 Jim got help from Betsy Durrant and many other dedicated volunteers in the ensuing years, and participation continued to rise.

 There were 171 participants by 1990, and the race had established a solid reputation as one of the premiere cable swims in the country.
-Linda McCowan took over as race director in 1991 and directed 3 USMS National Championships (1993, 1994, and 1996) with help from Abbie McGee.
-Joyce Mullins, Patty Powis, and Beth Waters followed and collectively oversaw four more championships (1997, 1999, 2000, and 2002) during their tenure.
-Dave Holland has directed the race since 2005, and with assistance from a spirited team of volunteers, VMST played host to USMS National Championships in 2006, 2008, and 2010.
+Linda McCowan took over as race director in 1991 and directed three national championships (1993, 1994, and 1996) with help from Abbie McGee.
+Joyce Mullins, Patty Powis, and Beth Waters followed and collectively oversaw four national championships (1997, 1999, 2000, and 2002) during their tenure.
+Dave Holland has directed the race since 2005, and with assistance from a spirited team of volunteers, VMST was chosen to host the national championship in 2006 and again in 2008.

 Over the years there have been many memorable swims.
 University of Virginia swimming coach Mark Bernardino won the 1981 and 1982 swims, and his course record of 43:51.69 stood until 1984, when Deborah Cain won the race with a 42:10.30.
 Cain, a former All-American at Rutgers, was the first and only female to win the event twice (1983-84), and her winning time from 1984 was un-touched as the women’s course record until 1997.
 That year, Katrina Poplawski finished second behind Kegley, recording a 41:29.09.
 Poplawski has been the women’s champion a remarkable seven times, including five straight from 1994-1998.
 In 2002, Deborah Reed, age 32, swam an impressive 41:05.48 to break Poplawski’s record, becoming only the second female to ever win the overall race.
-That record stood until 2009, when 19-year-old Abby Nunn won in 40:39.67, upsetting three-time defending champion Chris Stevenson for the overall title.
-Nunn lowered her record to 40:07.05 in 2010.
-Another woman of resilience, Shirley Loftus-Charley, has competed in these waters every year since 1982, winning her age group an amazing 21 times, with 9 of those coming as national titles.
+Most recently, distance phenom Abby Nunn won four consecutive 2-mile crowns(2009-12), with her 2010 effort of 40:07 becoming the female course record.
+Another woman of resilience, Shirley Loftus-Charley, has done the race every year since 1982, winning her age group more than 20 times, with 9 of those coming as national titles.